ryantd42/NY-Legislative-Git/2023/S7172A-2023/bill.md

  SUCH PERSON OR CORPORATION  AT  THE  BEGINNING  OF  SUCH  CALL  OF  SUCH INCREASED  RATE, CHARGE, OR FEE.
-INCREASED RATES, CHARGES, OR FEES UNDER THIS PARAGRAPH SHALL INCLUDE BUT NOT  BE  LIMITED  TO  INCREASED  RATES, CHARGES, OR FEES FOR LONG-DISTANCE CALLS MADE OR RECEIVED BY A PERSON OR CORPORATION.
+INCREASED RATES, CHARGES, OR FEES UNDER THIS PARAGRAPH SHALL INCLUDE BUT NOT  BE  LIMITED  TO  INCREASED  RATES, CHARGES,  OR  FEES  FOR  INTRASTATE LONG-DISTANCE CALLS MADE OR RECEIVED INTRASTATE BY A PERSON OR CORPORATION.
   § 2.
 This act shall take effect on the sixtieth  day  after  it  shall have become a law.
 Effective immediately, the addition, amendment and/or repeal  of  any  rule  or regulation necessary for the implementation of this act on its effective date are authorized to be made  and  completed on or before such effective date.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04528-01-3
+  LBD04528-02-4